grassmunk/Chicago95/README.md

 - New icons to complete the icon theme started with Classic95
 - Edited Redmond XFWM theme to more accurately reflect Windows 95
 - Edited Xfce-Redmond by dbbolton to be more accurate and include XFCE panels
+- Chicago95 Plus!
+A tool to preview and install Windows 95/98/ME/XP themes
 - Created GTK-3.0 theme from scratch (based on Win 10 and Mate themes)
 - Plymouth theme created from scratch
 - An MS-DOS inspired theme for oh-my-zsh